tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_22/puzzle_22.md

 Start here to implement the fused forward kernel and understand kernel fusion benefits.

 **What you'll do:**

 - Implement both unfused and fused forward kernels
 - Learn fundamental kernel fusion techniques
 - See the same operations implemented with different strategies
 - Understand performance implications of fusion
-- Master memory access patterns for optimal performance
+- Learn memory access patterns for optimal performance

 ### **[Backward pass implementation](./backward_pass.md)**

 Deep dive into autograd integration and gradient computation.

 **What you'll learn:**

 - How to implement custom backward passes
 - Why proper gradient flow is crucial
 - Real-world implications for training efficiency